dcsil/klutch/team/sonata_katt.md

 ## About Sonata

 Sonata is an undergraduate Computer Science Student at the University of Toronto.
 She has experience working as a full-stack software developer using a range of web development frameworks such as .NET, Node, React, and Redux.
-She is Syrian Canadian.
-She is not named after a car.
+She is Syrian Canadian and is not named after a car.

 ## Strengths